 Scarlett Johansson has already won a very respectable list of work before Sofia Coppola Lost in Translation (2003) has made known his name.
 One of his first film roles was as Grace in The Horse Whisperer - coincidentally, a role Portman rejected.
 She was also Thora Birch suburban airhead friend who is excited by a high-ironing board in Terry Zwigoff's Ghost World, a performance that earned her best actress in support of the film festival in Toronto.
 She also appeared in the Coen Brothers' film noir The Man Who Was not There.

-has made.
+Recently, however, it was difficult to make sense of the choices Scarlett Johansson has made.
 Maybe it's just that there have been so many.
 Girl With a Pearl Earring, visually splendid costume drama based on a best seller, probably offered a strategic move into the World brocade British period film.
 But there is no explaining his choice to play the daughter of the boss of stagnation rom-com in good company, or regulation blonde Michael Bay, The Island.